 Change the broker property jvmMaxHeapSize.
 The default value for this property is 256 MB.

 The value of this property must be large enough for all of the topics in the subscriptions.
 For example, if you have 10 000 subscriptions, each for a topic that uses 20 KB of storage, set the value of the jvmMaxHeapSize property to at least 200 MB.

-Use the JVM parameter values information within the mqsichangeproperties command to increase the value of the jvmMaxHeapSize property to 512 MB: mqsichangeproperties brokername -o ComIbmJVMManager -n jvmMaxHeapSize -v 536870912 I where brokername is the name of your broker.
-The Configuration Manager uses the list of subscriptions which might be stored on your local hard disk.
+Use the JVM parameter values information within the mqsichangeproperties command to increase the value of the jvmMaxHeapSize property to 512 MB.
+You must specify the value in bytes, as shown in this example:

+mqsichangeproperties brokername -o ComIbmJVMManager -n jvmMaxHeapSize -v 536870912 where brokername is the name of your broker.

+The Configuration Manager uses the list of subscriptions, which might be stored on your local hard disk:

-- Windows On Windows, the directory is created at C:\Documents and Settings\All Users\Application Data\IBM\MQSI. - Linux UNIX On Linux and UNIX systems, the directory is created at /var/mqsi.
+- Windows On Windows systems, the directory is created at %ALLUSERSPROFILE%\ Application Data\IBM\MQSI where %ALLUSERSPROFILE% is the environment variable that defines the system working directory.
+The default directory depends on the operating system: - On Windows XP and Windows Server 2003: C:\Documents and Settings\All Users\Application Data\IBM\MQSI - On Windows Vista and Windows Server 2008: C:\ProgramData\IBM\MQSI

+The actual value might be different on your computer.

+• Linux On Linux and UNIX® systems, the directory is created at /var/mgsi.